apptainer/singularity-userdocs/endpoint.rst

     Generate an API Key at https://enterprise.example.com/auth/tokens, and paste here:
     API Key:

 You will be prompted to setup an API key as the remote is added.
+The web address needed to do this will always be given.

 To ``add`` a global remote endpoint (available to all users on the system) an administrative user should run: